zaher2016/website/_posts/2013-04-22-nafundi-adds-auto-send-navigation-buttons-and-bulk-configuration-to-collect.md

 **Auto sending of finalized forms**

-In our consulting work, we&#8217;ve had a few clients request that we change ODK Collect so it automatically sends finalized forms to the server.
+In our consulting work, we’ve had a few clients request that we change ODK Collect so it automatically sends finalized forms to the server.
 This feature is needed because it ensures data is immediately available for reports.
 Auto send also reduces training requirements.
 Thanks to [eHealth Nigeria](http://ehealthnigeria.org), we are now able to provide this feature to the ODK community.

 To enable auto send, go to the main screen, tap the menu button, and then tap General Settings.
 Scroll to the Auto Send section, and choose to auto send with Wi-Fi or the cell network or both.